arbakker/geobuzz_workshop_2017/_sources/create_new_view.rst.txt

-Create new view in Geockage
+Create new layer in GeoPackage
 +++++++++++++++++++++++++++++++++++++++

 In this exercise we are going to create a new layer based on a view with a filter.
-A view in a database can be thought of as a virtual table, only the defintion of the view is stored in the database, for more information see the Wikipedia `entry <https://en.wikipedia.org/wiki/View_(SQL)>`_ on database views.
+A view in a database can be thought of as a virtual table, only the definition of the view is stored in the database, for more information see the Wikipedia `entry <https://en.wikipedia.org/wiki/View_(SQL)>`_ on database views.

-For our new view we are only interested in neighbourhoods (buurten) that are located in the municipality (gemeente) Den Bosch.
+For our new view we are only interested in neighborhoods (buurten) that are located in the municipality (gemeente) Den Bosch.
 To create this view execute the following SQL in the *DB Browser for SQLite*:

 .. code:: SQL